About the RAP program

 Do I declare my rental assistance on my annual income tax return?

 Yes.
-Rental assistance is a non-taxable rent benefit but must be declared on your taxes.
+Rental assistance is a non-taxable rent benefit but must be declared on your taxes if you receive more than $500 in a tax year.
+BC Housing will issue a T5007 – Statement of Benefits.

 Why should I provide consent for Canada Revenue Agency to release income tax records to BC Housing?